awsdocs/amazon-ec2-user-guide-windows/doc_source/screenshot-service.md

 #### Network configuration<a name="network-config"></a>

-Use the following information, to verify that your AWS, Microsoft Windows, and local \(or on\-premises\) network configurations aren't blocking access to the instance\.
+Use the following information to verify that your AWS, Microsoft Windows, and local \(or on\-premises\) network configurations aren't blocking access to the instance\.

 **AWS network configuration**